 Contact A Los Angeles Bankruptcy Lawyer Serving Southern California

 People in a tough financial situation can turn to payday lenders to hold off bankruptcy.
-That choice can lead to unwanted scrutiny when someone is finally forced to file.
+That choice can lead to unwanted scrutiny when someone is finally forced to file a bankruptcy case.
 So, is filing for bankruptcy a good move for you?
-The best choice you can make is to talk with an expert at the Law Offices of Steers & Associates in Los Angeles and serving all of Southern California.
+The best choice you can make is to talk with a bankruptcy lawyer at the Law Offices of Steers & Associates law firm serving in Los Angeles and all of Southern California.

-Fill us in on your situation by taking advantage of a free and confidential bankruptcy consultation.
-Contact us today so that we can go over the right bankruptcy option for you and your unique circumstances.
+Fill your bankruptcy attorney in on your situation by taking advantage of an attorney-client relationship and a free consultation.
+Contact our law firm today so that we can go over the right bankruptcy option for you and your unique circumstances in your free consultation.

-Elena Steers, the founder of The Law Offices of Steers & Associates, has worked on both sides of the California bankruptcy process.
+Elena Steers, a bankruptcy attorney and the founder of The Law Offices of Steers & Associates, has worked on both sides of the California bankruptcy process.
 She has a long, successful background practicing bankruptcy law and she puts her experience to work in your favor in the courtroom and at the negotiating table.
 Take a moment and read about her extensive resume.

 Elena Steers is a highly experienced bankruptcy attorney, the founder of Law Offices of Steers & Associates, and previously worked as a Bankruptcy Trustee Assistant at the Office of the Chapter 13 Trustee in Los Angeles.
 Her current affiliations include the State Bar of California, National Association of Consumer Bankruptcy Attorneys, and Central District Consumer Bankruptcy Attorneys Association.